aalberti/angular-boot/README.md

 * Prepared statements
 * Jump to top of the page on selection?
 Find a better approach than side menu?
 * Show number of hidden rows
+* Configure DB & table name
+* Count, limit, and return rows in one shot.
+Or at least make counting way quicker
+* Now that the count query is slow, add "Loading..." during query